tejas-pagare/Rock_Hyrax_Load_Balance_Algo/README.md

 ## AWS Integration

-You can log every run to DynamoDB (metrics and metadata) and upload plots to S3 for archival/sharing.
+You can log every run to DynamoDB (metrics and metadata).
+Plots are saved locally on the machine where the simulation runs; you can also regenerate them from DynamoDB.

 ### 1) AWS prerequisites

-1. Create an IAM user with permissions (for prototyping only; scope down for production):
+1. Create an IAM user/role with permissions (for prototyping only; scope down for production):
     - `AmazonDynamoDBFullAccess`
-     - `AmazonS3FullAccess`
     - Configure credentials locally: `aws configure`

 2. Create the DynamoDB table (PowerShell one-liner):